-There's no question that Amazon Alexa, Google Assistant and Apple HomeKit - the big three ecosystems - are helping the smart home to grow.
+There's no question that Amazon Alexa, Google Assistant and Apple HomeKit - the big three smart home systems - are helping the smart home to grow.
 Trends like voice control and home automation routines are sending thousands if not millions people to smart light, thermostat and camera makers.

 That includes people who just weren't interested a few years ago - the ecosystems are new, the devices haven't changed too much in the past two to three years - and 40% of people, according to Parks Associate research, now think it's either 'important' or 'very important' for home tech to work with Amazon and/or Google's voice assistants.